 Can we build it ourselves?
 What Host to use?
-LMS Security?
+Security?

 And what of security?
-This is critical, especially once the site becomes known.
+This is really, really critical, especially once the site becomes known.
 Bad bots and automated hackers will start to attack your site which not only slows it down, but risks the site going offline or content being altered or user accounts disappearing.
-Many of the tools to prevent this need to be done at the DNS and host server level, not just relying upon those popular WordPress ‘security’ plugins.
+Many of the tools to prevent this need to be done at the DNS plus host server level, not just relying upon those popular WordPress ‘security’ plugins which are never enough…

 Confused?
 We’re here if you get into trouble or need someone to configure the backend things, allowing you to fully focus upon the content.
 To discover the opportunities from Learndash, TutorLMS and related mobile apps could do for your school, private tutoring or training business, just fill in the form below.